SwingSmart Tutorial Videos

 Blinking Amber = 1/4 tank full

 Don't worry - we forget stuff, too.
-So, we made your SwingSmart cool enough to shut itself off if you haven't taken any swings in ~1 hour.
+So, we made your SwingSmart cool enough to shut itself off if you haven't taken any swings in ~45 minutes.
+By then, you're probably in the clubhouse kicking back!

 SwingSmart Golf Analyzer Technology